-- (1) Our analysis on a metropolitan-scale EV mobility dataset confirms the movement and charging characteristics of EVs, and lays the foundation for the design of WPT-Opt. - (2) We propose a wireless charging service efficiency optimization strategy that utilizes a non-cooperative Stackelberg game between the central controller and all EVs to minimize each EV's charging time cost, and meanwhile maximize the service efficiency of wireless chargers. - (3) We have conducted extensive trace-driven experiments to show the effectiveness of WPT-Opt in terms of the number of charged EVs per unit time, the charging time cost of the EVs, and vehicle density on the wireless chargers.
+1. Our analysis on a metropolitan-scale EV mobility dataset confirms the movement and charging characteristics of EVs, the normal distribution of travel time of road segments, and the fact that vehicles have similar frequently driven trajectories, and lays the foundation for the design of WPT-Opt.

+2. We propose a wireless charging service efficiency optimization strategy that utilizes a noncooperative Stackelberg game between the central controller and all EVs to minimize each EV's charging time cost, and meanwhile maximize the service efficiency of wireless chargers.

+3. We have conducted extensive trace-driven experiments to show the effectiveness of WPT-Opt in terms of the number of charged EVs per unit time, the charging time cost of the EVs, and vehicle density on the wireless chargers.
 Compared with previous methods, WPT-Opt can maximally reduce the average charging time cost of the EVs by approximately 200% during different hours of a day.

 To our knowledge, this paper is the first work for optimizing the service efficiency of wireless chargers from the perspective of avoiding EV traffic congestion in the future.
 The remainder of the paper is organized as follows.
-Section II presents literature review.
-Section IV presents our dataset analysis results.
-Section V presents the detailed design of WPT-Opt.
-Section VI presents performance evaluations.
-Section VII concludes the paper with remarks on future work.
+Section 2 presents literature review.
+Section 4 presents our dataset analysis results.
+Section 5 presents the detailed design of WPT-Opt.
+Section 6 presents performance evaluations.
+Section 7 concludes the paper with remarks on future work.

-II.
-RELATED WORK
+2 RELATED WORK